 Even though you are breaking your teaching contract early, it is still important that you try to provide your school administrator with as much notice as possible.
 This can go a long way to ensuring you don’t burn any bridges with the school.
 It can be difficult to find a suitable replacement in the middle of the school year, so take this into consideration.
 Don’t put off telling your principal the news of your departure.

-By giving as much notice as possible (never provide less than two weeks notice), you will help your students and your principal to transition from your absence more easily.
-As well, always remember to state your last day of employment so there is no confusion.
+By giving as much notice as possible (never provide less than two weeks’ notice), you will help your students and your principal transition from your absence more easily.
+As well, always remember to state your last day of employment, so there is no confusion.

 Should You List a Reason for Leaving?

 Listing a reason for your resignation is not necessary.
 Do not use the resignation letter as a time to vent your frustration.
 Your employer probably already knows your reasons for wishing to leave – so there is no need to reiterate them here.
-Simply be straightforward and to the point, “I am resigning”.
+Simply be straightforward and to the point, “I am resigning.”
 You do not have to say, “I am resigning because…”.
-Although, if your reason is not directly connected to the school itself, you may choose to include a short explanation.
+Although your reason is not directly connected to the school itself, you may choose to include a short explanation.

-If you do choose to include a short explanation, here are a few examples of options to choose:
+If you do choose to include a short explanation, here are a few examples of options to choose from:

 - I was recently offered a new opportunity at a different school closer to my home, and have decided to accept the offer.